 - To process your information.
 For example, when you give us your consent to receive promotional, marketing materials, partake in market research, discounts offers or if you have opted to join loyalty or reward schemes, or to participate in competitions.
 You have the right to withdraw consent at any time.
 This will not affect our lawfulness of processing your information if that is based on your consent given prior to its withdrawal.
 If you wish to withdrawn consent, contact us using the details in section 13, below.

 - In response to requests from government law enforcement authorities conducting an investigation.

 - Other processing necessary to comply with professional, legal and regulatory obligations that apply to our business e.g. such as health and safety obligations and requirements to ensure the safety and wellbeing of our workers and our Guests (and any third parties).
 This includes, where processing of personal data is necessary for the purpose of safeguarding against the impact of a health-related issue (for example, coronavirus or other epidemic, pandemic, disease or outbreak), or in respect of any measures we are required to take from time to time during a national or international emergency.

-Where necessary for Serco’s or third parties legitimate interests and where the interests are not overridden by your data protection rights, such as:
+Where necessary for CSL’s or third parties’ legitimate interests and where the interests are not overridden by your data protection rights, such as:

-- To manage, facilitate and/or improve the provision of our services to you, including but not limited to administering our website; managing enquiries, complaints and feedbacks; investigating, preventing and detecting fraud against you, our other Guests or Serco Caledonian Sleepers Limited or other UK Train Operating Companies.
+- To manage, facilitate and/or improve the provision of our services to you, including but not limited to administering our website; managing enquiries, complaints and feedback; investigating, preventing and detecting fraud against you, our other Guests or Caledonian Sleeper Limited or other UK Train Operating Companies.